TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

     4. \[Optional\] Add any other variable, constant, or piece of code you may need.
 5. Edit the files for your desired deployment method:
     - Lambda: update the `deployment.sh` script to contain your desired files in the deployment package.
+    - Docker: edit the `Dockerfile` to copy your desired files, install dependencies, and declare environment variables.
-    - Docker: edit the service name and entrypoint in the `Dockerfile`.
-Optionally, edit the `.dockerignore` file to ignore any file you don't want in your container/image.
+      Optionally, change the service's name in the `Dockerfile` and edit the `.dockerignore` file to ignore any file you don't want in your container/image.

 Your service is now ready to be deployed.
 You may choose to further work on your service of course.